 The CIA places such a high value on foreign language skills that we offer monetary incentives to new and current employees who meet and maintain proficiency requirements.
 In order to accurately assess foreign language proficiency in job candidates, we use the Interagency Language Roundtables scale or ILR for short.

-At Level 0 and 0+ on the Interagency Language Roundtable scale, you have no practical ability to use the language.
+At Level 0 and 0+, you have no practical ability to use the language.
 This means that you can only meet your immediate needs by using rehearsed words and phrases.
 Your vocabulary is severely limited, and you frequently revert to words in your native language to get your point across.

-– [Woman 1] This video will explain levels one and two on the Interagency Language Roundtable scale.
-At level one, you can produce a series of simple sentences on familiar topics such as yourself, daily activities, and survival needs.
+At level 1, you can produce a series of simple sentences on familiar topics such as yourself, daily activities, and survival needs.
 You can engage in simple conversations and provide basic descriptions or comparisons.
 However, at this level, you can’t engage in a long conversation or elaborate on ideas.

 You can handle most normal social situations, including elaborate casual conversations about well-known current events as well as work, family, and topics of personal interest.
 You have enough familiar vocabulary and basic grammar to elaborate on ideas and speak in short paragraphs.
 However, your vocabulary is still limited, so your speech may be imprecise and labored at times.